GlobalHydrologyLab/GROD/1_user_interface_script/readme for "reclassify_uncertain_category.js".md

 ## Start classifying
 6. similar to identifying and classifying structures for GROD, identify and classify structures that indicated by a red point at the center of the map;
+7. please put new point down even if the you think the structure should be classified as "Uncertain";
-7. you can jump to the next structure if you think the current structure should be classified as "Uncertain";
+8. you can jump to the next structure without adding a new point if you think the current structure does not belong to any of the 7 categories presented;
-8. when finished classifying current structure, click next will move the map view to the next structure;
+9. when finished classifying current structure, click next will move the map view to the next structure;
-9. when exit, take note of the current index, save the script, click run again, and export the data as csv.
+10. when exit, take note of the current index, save the script, click run again, and export the data as csv.

 If any questions arise, please email yangxiao@live.unc.edu for clarification.